katez03/awscq2/docs/source/a4_practice.rst

       :width: 600px

 #.
 Back in the **Practice** interface:

    * Read step 3 of **Networking Concepts** again.
-   * Select the right arrow to see the next steps.
+   * Select the arrow to the right to see the next steps.

    .. image:: pictures/0005-practice-A4.png
       :alt: Placeholder screenshot for A4 Practice Step 5 (Read Step 3 again)